 To get you started, I am only going to list a few of my favorite sites.
-If you need more choices or just haven’t found that perfect look yet, I would suggest running a search in Google.
-For instance, you would put “nature joomla 3.0 template” if you’re looking for a layout in Joomla 3.0 for nature.
+If you need more choices or just haven’t found that perfect look yet, I would suggest running a search on Google.
+For instance, you would put “nature Joomla 3.0 template” if you’re looking for a layout in Joomla 3.0 for nature.

 RocketTheme is a great place to find layouts for Joomla as well as several other content management systems.
 Although the website does have a few free files to choose from, it may be worth taking a look if you have a bit of money to spend on the appearance of your site.
 If you plan on building several websites, the club membership may be an attractive feature.